cartersusi/go-knn/README.md

-		"The doctor enjoys helping patients in the hospital.", "The scientist enjoys conducting experiments in the laboratory.", "The teacher enjoys teaching students in the classroom.", }
+		"The doctor enjoys helping patients in the hospital.", "The scientist enjoys conducting experiments in the laboratory.", "The teacher enjoys teaching students in the classroom.", "The artist enjoys painting in the studio.",
+		"The musician enjoys playing music on the stage.", "The fisherman enjoys fishing in the river.",
+		"The gardener enjoys planting flowers in the garden.", "The writer enjoys writing books in the library.", "The programmer enjoys coding software in the office.", "The engineer enjoys designing machines in the factory.", "The mechanic enjoys fixing cars in the garage.", "The electrician enjoys fixing wires in the house.", "The plumber enjoys fixing pipes in the bathroom.", }

 	query_sentence := "I am a scientist who enjoys fishing when I'm not in the lab."